Students following the study plan below will complete the Carpentry technical diploma in the number of semesters shown.

 Interior Building Finishes

-10-410-113 INTERIOR BUILDING FINISHES ...interior wall finishes and installation techniques, interior trim, door, and hardware characteristics and installation.
+10-410-113 INTERIOR BUILDING FINISHES ...interior wall finishes and installation techniques, interior trim, door, and hardware characteristics & installation.
 Course Typically Offered: Spring

 Stairs & Cabinets

 10-410-114 STAIRS & CABINETS ...layout and installation of stair stringers, treads, and risers; cabinet and counter installation techniques.
-(Corequisite: 10-410-113, Interior Building Finishes - Students must successfully complete Interior Building Finishes before they can take Stairs & Cabinets) Course Typically Offered: Spring
+(Corequisite: Successful completion of 10-410-113, Interior Building Finishes) Course Typically Offered: Spring

 10-410-115 CARPENTRY INTERNSHIP ...the application of theory, skills, and techniques in the carpentry profession.
 (Prerequisite: Instructor approval required) Course Typically Offered: Spring